General Information

 Figure 2 shows a schematic three-dimensional view of a steel truss girder sector.

 The truss is made of L-sections and consists of zig-zag diagonals, verticals, cross members, and cross braces.
-The verticals, cross members and braces are placed each zig-zag period.
-The hanger cables are connected to the upper chords over the verticals by welded U-bars.
+The verticals, the cross members, and the cross braces are placed each zig-zag period.
+The hangers are connected to the upper chords over the verticals by welded U-bars.
 Figure 3 shows the truss viewed from below.

 Over the cross members are placed three timber stringers, and the deck consists of timber planks.